Sebastian-Jensen/A-Neural-Network-Approach-to-the-Environmental-Kuznets-Curve/README.md

 ## Usage
-Save this repository locally (e.g. using Github Desktop), and make sure to have installed all required dependencies.
+Save this repository locally (e.g. using Github Desktop) and ensure all required dependencies have been installed.

+The folder ***Functions*** contains custom functions used for data preparation and implementation of the neural network-based panel data methodology:

+* The source code for the dynamic neural network model is available in _Dyanmic_NN_model.py_.

+* The source code for the static neural network model is available in _Static_NN_model.py_.

+The folder ***Empirical Analysis*** contains scripts for reproducing the empirical results of the paper.

 The ***Papers*** folder contains the data and source code needed to reproduce all results of the two reference papers.

-The ***Functions*** folder contains custom functions used for data preparation and implementation of the neural network-based panel data methodology:

-* The source code for the static neural network model is available in _Static_NN_model.py_.

-* The source code for the dynamic neural network model is available in _Dyanmic_NN_model.py_.

  * The source code for the path-dependent neural network model is available in _Path_dependent_NN_model.py_.